Davjes15/git_basics_uoft/README.md

 - Pull

-Delete Development
-- Instructions
-- DONE
+WORKING ON START FEATURES
-- I finished developing the feature
+- What are the instructions?